d-run/drun-docs/docs/zh/docs/en/service/privacy.md

         Please note, although your inputs/outputs may contain personal information, we do not identify individuals based on model interaction data; we analyze it as strings for functional purposes.
 We do not recommend uploading personal information that may affect your rights and you should not upload others' information without authorization.

-    - **Requesting Customer Support**: When contacting support, we collect consultation and troubleshooting records such as 【phone number, WeChat ID, communication history, user UID, billing details, transaction time/type/amount, fault description】 to analyze and resolve issues.
+    - **Requesting Customer Support**: When contacting support, we collect consultation and troubleshooting records such as [phone number, WeChat ID, communication history, user UID, billing details, transaction time/type/amount, fault description] to analyze and resolve issues.
     - **Participating in Research or Marketing Activities**:
         - We may contact you using the contact info you provided during registration, survey, or service interactions.
-        - During participation, we collect voluntarily submitted info like 【name, address, contact, profile picture】 to give feedback, conduct analysis, improve products/services, or provide personalized experiences.
+        - During participation, we collect voluntarily submitted info like [name, address, contact, profile picture] to give feedback, conduct analysis, improve products/services, or provide personalized experiences.
         - If you do not wish to participate, you may decline calls, unsubscribe via email/SMS, or decline to fill in surveys.
 To opt out of marketing messages, follow the opt-out instructions provided in messages.

 3. **Other Uses of Personal Information**: